 I spend one night at the centrally located Post-Plaza Hotel.
 As you've might have guessed from the name, it's located in the old post office and has a Grand Café in what used to be the large hall.
 You can get food and drinks there all-day-long, enjoy DJ sessions on Friday afternoon or relax with some live singer-songwriter background music every second and fourth Sunday of the month.

 In regards to my room, that was all I needed for the night.
-It had a big double bed, a small desk and a bathroom with rainshower.
-Check out the room tour:
+It had a big double bed, a small desk, and a bathroom with rain shower.

 How to get to Leeuwarden